Luceium/Magigram/README.md

     - *If you want to remove a word click the 'x' button to add it's letters back to your word bank*
 4. Now click the epic name generator to generate a plethora of epic names to chose from.
 (Names will use all remaing letters and can be one or two names long)
     - *If you want to restart clear all words, but don't worry we'll keep track of this final creation for you to come back to incase you liked part of it*

+Ways to improve
+Responding with every word possible from a list of letters yields an absurd amount of words Many words are useless, such as "well", "to", "too", "furthermore".
+We should create a smaller dictionary of words that are relavent The smaller dictionary should not include overly specific scientific words such as "Cerebrum" We can also seperate all our dictionaries into noun, verb, adjective Additionally we should memoize searches. ex. if a search for "aabccd" was made than we can use that too simplify the search for "aabccdghi"